 John Vincent is an award winning artist and film maker based in Letchworth Garden City, England.

-John uses a range of media including oil paint, digital media and video underpinned by a strong photographic component.
-By blending and compositing source material, typically photography and video fragments, John creates intensely atmospheric narratives.
+Vincent uses a range of media including oil paint, digital (pixels and vector) and video underpinned by a strong photographic component.
+By blending and compositing source material, typically photography and video fragments, Vincent creates intensely atmospheric narratives.

 A reproduction of a landscape painting on the living room wall of his grandparents’ house first inspired his interest in what lay beneath the pictorial surface and how art had the power to generate ideas beyond what you were actually seeing.
 This simple landscape had a country road running through the middle of fields before it turned off abruptly and exited to the right side of the canvas.
 Where would this road lead?